sgetuic/AWS_CA/README.md

 - project.json

 #### Is there anything to change in those files?
-Make sure that in the uic_config.json the value if "ProjectJsonFilePath" is set to the path of the project.json.
+Make sure that in the uic_config.json the value "ProjectJsonFilePath" is set to the path of the project.json.

-Also, "IsRemoteProjectLoadingEnabled" hast to be set false.
+Also, "IsRemoteProjectLoadingEnabled" has to be set false.

 #### Is it possible to use a UNIX operating system to work on the HAW CA?
 Yes, the Microsoft .Net Framework can be used.
 Differences between the windows and the unix version may occur.
 Therefore we recommend to stick with using Visual Studio in Windows because it was used in the development process.